 In this rapidly-changing world, American defense policy must adapt to modern military engagements, and so too, must defense spending.
 In a world without grand armies meeting on sprawling battlefields, we need a more agile, more specialized military with the latest technologies to keep our troops out of harm’s way.
 At the same time, we must focus on diplomacy and development, as force is, and always should be, our last resort.

 For the Tenth District and for myself, Israel means more than just America’s greatest ally in the world’s most volatile region; Israel means family and friends.
 Every year large numbers of our neighbors, friends, children, students and young adults visit Israel.
 And many of us have family, friends and co-workers in Israel.
-Standing up for Israel is not just politics, it’s personal.

 America’s unshakeable commitment to Israel’s security flows both from our mutual strategic interests and our shared values and aspirations for our children.
 As vibrant democracies, we recognize that freedom and liberty are at the core of our national identities and mutual prosperity.
 Strategically, the United States and Israel share a disproportionate role in addressing the ominous threats of radical extremism, global terrorism and a nuclear Iran.
 A strong U.S.-Israeli relationship is crucial for our efforts to address the rapidly-changing security dynamic in the Middle East and is an instrumental component of our strategy to pursue and achieve real, lasting peace in the region.

 I am committed to ensuring that the U.S.-Israeli relationship remains strong, steadfast and secure.
 As a member of the House Committee on Foreign Affairs have been, and remain committed to playing a leading role in support of security assistance for the State of Israel.

 Strengthening the U.S.-Israel Partnership